Troubleshooting

 Claim Error

-CDO fails to claim the FDM-managed device.
+Security Cloud Control fails to claim the FDM-managed device.
 Some of the possible reasons could be that an invalid serial number has been entered or the device serial number has already been claimed.

 Troubleshoot Claim Errors